What Does 'Pending' Mean In Real Estate?

 The Bottom Line: Pending Purchases Aren’t Final

 When you find a home you love only to see it’s listed as pending, this can be very disappointing.
 But a pending sale is not the same thing as a final sale.
 The pending offer could still fall through, and there’s a chance you could buy the home.

 If you’re just starting out in your home buying journey, the best thing you can do is to start the approval process today.
 Get your financial affairs in order and find a mortgage that fits your budget.
 That way, when you reach the pending process on your dream home, you’ll ensure the rest of the deal goes smoothly.

 A Guide To Conditional Approvals For Home Buyers

 Mortgage Basics - 4-minute read

-A conditional approval means your lender will approve your mortgage, so long as you meet certain terms.
-Read our advice to best prepare your loan application.
+A conditional approval means your lender will approve your mortgage once you meet certain conditions.
+Get our advice on how to prepare your loan application.